CarlWilcoxon/prime-jquery-server-side-calculator/README.md

 The assignment was to create a calculator that would perform various computations on a local node server.
 The user enters in two numbers, presses enter and the calculator would find the result and display it on the DOM.

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ### Prerequisites

 Link to software that is required to install the app (e.g. node).